 \subsection{Tile maps}

-In order to match the very large dynamic range of brightness in the corona, images will be recombined onground from up to 3 consecutive frames taken in the same passband with different exposure times.
-To avoid downlinking underexposed or overexposed tiles in a frame to the ground, two approaches will be combined.
+In order to match the very large dynamic range of brightness in the corona, images can be recombined onground from up to 3 consecutive frames taken in the same passband with different exposure times.
+To avoid downlinking underexposed or overexposed tiles in a frame to the ground, two approaches are combined.

 First, predefined tile maps specify which tiles must be kept for a given exposure.
 These tile maps are compound of 1024 tiles, 64$\times$64 pixels each.
-The tile maps will define three overlapping nearly circular concentric domains with different distances from the solar centre (Fig.~\ref{fig:tiles}).
+The tile maps define three overlapping nearly circular concentric domains with different distances from the solar centre (Fig.~\ref{fig:tiles}).
 The use of tile maps with a reduced number of tiles accelerates the transfer of the recorded images from the camera to the instrument computer (the transfer speed is constant, amounting to 192 tiles per second).
 Together with reducing the size of the stored data, it therefore favors the achievement of faster observation cadences.